cj1128/handmade-hero/README.md

 - Render a simple gradient.
 Each pixel has a value of form `0xXXRRGGBB`
 - use `PeekMessage` instead of `GetMessage`, because it doesn't block
 - `GetDC`, `ReleaseDC`

+### Day 5: Windows Graphics Review

+- `HREDRAW` and `VREDRAW` are used to tell Windows to redraw the whole window
+- Use `win32_offscreen_buffer` to bundle all global variables
+- Create the back buffer just once, move it out of `WM_SIZE`